 Routine care includes regular checkups, preventive care and appointments for minor injuries and illnesses.
-Your primary care provider sees you when you're not feeling well, but that's only part of their job.
+Your primary care provider sees you when you're not feeling well, but that is only part of their job.
 They also take care of you before you get sick.
 This is called well care.
-See the What services are offered by Texas Health Steps? and When should adults get checkups? sections of this handbook to learn more.
+See the What services are offered by Texas Health Steps? and When should adults get checkups? sections of this handbook for more information.